 External (Independent) Review Organization – An entity that conducts independent external review of adverse determinations or final adverse determination.

 Individual v.
 Group Policies (2022 Disability Income)—Individual policies are marketed to, or are purchased directly by, individuals.
-Group policies are sold and purchased by or through group sponsors such as associations, employers, or groups of employers.
+Group policies are sold and purchased by or through group sponsors such as employers, or groups of employers.
 Policies that originated as group coverage, but covering individuals who are no longer members or eligible participants of the group sponsor and are not linked to some other group or trust, are to be reported as individual coverage.

-Policies / Certificates (2022 STLD) - Refers to the coverage documents provided to individuals or families (i.e., state residents) who are enrolled in coverage (not the association)
+Policies / Certificates (2022 STLD) - Refers to the coverage documents provided to individuals or families (i.e., state residents) who are enrolled in coverage

-Policyholder / Certificateholder (2022 STLD) – Refers to the individual who is afforded benefits of the coverage according to the laws of the state in which they reside (i.e., not the association).
+Policyholder / Certificateholder (2022 STLD) – Refers to the individual who is afforded benefits of the coverage according to the laws of the state in which they reside.
 Policyholder is the individual when purchased in the individual market.
-Certificateholder is the individual when purchased through an Association, which is the policyholder.
+Certificateholder is the individual when purchased through a group, which is the policyholder.

 Managing General Agent (MGA) (State Licensing Handbook, Chapter 24, pg 91) - an insurance producer authorized by an insurance company to manage all or part of the insurer’s business in a specific geographic territory.
 Activities on behalf of the insurer may include marketing, underwriting, issuing policies, collecting premiums, appointing and supervising other agents, paying claims, and negotiating reinsurance.
 Many states regulate the activities and contracts of MGAs.